 Train Employees on the Basics of Working With Propane Cylinders

-Take the time to train staff on the basics of working with propane cylinders in a controlled setting.
+Take the time to train personnel on the basics of working with propane cylinders in a controlled setting.
 You can do this in a variety of ways, including with hands-on training and through videos or manuals with step-by-step instructions.

 If you have a facility with a training room, you can also conduct training in person, although this isn’t always the best option if your company is large.